-The fireplace for me was the focal point of the room so when it was the darker colour it really made the room look small and dull.
+The fireplace is the focal point of my living room.
+So, when it was pine, it made the room look small and dull.
 It took me about two days to complete the paint job.
-Its over two years since I painted it and I can happily report that it is still perfect and I have had no chips or flakes.
-You can scroll below for how I done it.
+It is over six years since I painted it and I can happily report that it is still perfect and I have had no chips or flakes.
+You can scroll below for how I have done it.

 As you can see, it was an orange pine colour.
 However, the fireplace itself was in fantastic condition so, it would have been a shame not to save it.
 I recently gave my living room an update by adding in Ikea bookcases to my alcoves.
 I refreshed my painted fireplace with a new shade so, it would match the Ikea cabinets.

 Please note: These steps are for painting your fire surround and not the inside of your fireplace.

 Prep!
 Clean.
 I use a degreaser to clean my surface before painting.
 The paint will not stick to dirt, so always clean your project first.
 You can use sugar soap, Krud Kutter or a 50/50 mix of methylated spirits and water to clean your surface.

 Lightly sand.
 You do not need to sand your fireplace surround back bare.
 You only need to scuff the surface to create small scratches, as this will give the paint something to grip.
 A sanding block is perfect.

 Prime.
 Apply one coat of primer.
 I used Colourtrend Prime 2 to prime my fireplace surround.
 If you have a pine fireplace surround, you will have to use a stain-blocking primer to stop the knots from bleeding.
 Zinnser B-I-N is a shellac-based primer that will stop knots from bleeding.
 Primer gives your topcoat the perfect base to stick.
 If you skip this step, your paint job will not last as long and will chip.
 Believe me, when I say, I am speaking from experience.